 Nowadays Moscow offers shops to suit every budget and taste.
 Several shopping malls like Mega, Evropeyskiy, Metropolis, Atrium contain such popular mass market international brands as Benetton, Colin`s, Gant, GAP, and JNS.

 The average price in these shops:

 - a jumper—1500–4,000 RUB

 As well as these, luxury and premium shops and boutiques as D&G and Armani also have a presence in the Moscow retail market.
 They can be found in central locations and prestigious shopping centres (TSUM, Petrovsky Passage).
 However the price in their Moscow stores may be higher than that in most European countries.
 Thus a pair of Armani jeans in Moscow TSUM is ~20,000 RUB, and a leather handbag is 170,000 RUB.

 Moscow is the major cultural centre of Russia and offers a wide choice of places and events to attend.

 The average cost of a business lunch in a café or a combomeal in a fast food restaurant costs about 300 to 500 RUB.

-The average total bill in a mid-range restaurant for one person is 800 RUB– 1300 RUB.
+The average total bill in a mid-range restaurant for one person is 1500 RUB–2,500 RUB.

-Russian citizens mostly send their children to state nurseries and kindergartens which charge fees of 2500-4000 RUB per month.
-However, recently there has been a rise in the number of private day-care centres, including those offering English speaking staff, which are more expensive.
-The average monthly fee for a private kindergarten is 35 000-50 000 RUB.
+Russian citizens mostly send their children to state nurseries and kindergartens which charge fees of 3200-4000 RUB per month.
+Private day-care centres, including those offering English speaking staff, are more expensive.
+The average monthly fee for a private kindergarten is 35,000–70,000 RUB.